Want to Settle Your Own Accident Claim? Should You?

 Things You Should Gather Before You Make Your First Settlement Offer

 Your first settlement offer should be in writing, in the form of a demand letter.
 It should be accompanied by all of the documentation that supports your claim.
 This includes your medical records and medical bills from all relevant medical providers.
 If you have documentation to support a wage loss claim, such as pay stubs from before the accident and anything showing that you missed work afterward, that should be included with your demand.
-If it’s a car accident case, you need to get a copy of the Traffic Collision Report, which should also be included.
+If it’s an automobile accident, you need to get a copy of the Traffic Collision Report, which should also be included.
 If there were witnesses to your accident, see if you can obtain written witness statements, along with their contact information.

 For your own benefit (not necessarily to include with your demand letter), if you used health insurance to pay for your accident-related treatment you should request subrogation information from your health insurer.
 This is an itemized listing of all payments your insurer made for accident-related medical treatment.
 You need this in order to know how much you’ll have to pay back to your health insurer from the settlement of your accident claim.
 You can get this information by calling your health insurer’s subrogation department.